2026 Summer Dance Intensive

 • And more

-Lunch and dinner are served to all students during the Summer Dance Intensive (SDI).
+Lunch and dinner are served to all students during SDI.
 Students staying in the dorms will also have breakfast provided by the university in their cafeteria.

 Below is a sample of our typical lunch and dinner menus: